-From menstruation and birth control to sexual problems and pain, find out about what affects you uniquely as a woman.
+From menstruation to sexual problems and pain, find out about what affects you uniquely as a woman.

 Heavy or prolonged menstrual periods, or menorrhagia, are the most common type of abnormal bleeding from the uterus.

 Periods vary widely from woman to woman.
 Some periods are punctual, some are unpredictable.
 On average, a woman gets their period every 21 to 35 days.
 A period usually lasts about three to five days.
 Irregular periods may require treatment.

 If your menstrual blood varies in color and consistency throughout your monthly period, it's very likely that it's perfectly normal.

 There’s a lot of buzz about this eco-friendly alternative to pads and tampons.
 But what is a menstrual cup?

 Most women have spotting between their periods at some point.
 Usually, it’s nothing to worry about.
 A number of things can cause it to happen.

 Breasts can go through changes during a menstrual cycle.
 They get tender, and even seem to shift a bit in size and shape.